InsertKoinIO/koin/docs/reference/koin-core/koin-component.md

 an API to retrieve our instances outside of the container.
 That's the goal of Koin components.

 :::info
  The `KoinComponent` interface is here to help you retrieve instances directly from Koin.
 Be careful, this links your class to the Koin container API.
-Avoid to use it on classes that you can declare in `modules`, and prefer constructor injection
+Avoid to use it on classes that you can declare in `modules`, and prefer constructor injection!
 :::

 ## Create a Koin Component

 To give a class the capacity to use Koin features, we need to *tag it* with `KoinComponent` interface.
-Let's take an example.
+Let's see an example.

 A module to define MyService instance
 ```kotlin